braden-w/whispering/README.md

 ## Project Overview

-Whispering is an open-source project designed to streamline your voice-to-text experience by leveraging the OpenAI Whisper API.
+Whispering is an open-source project designed to streamline your speech-to-text experience by leveraging the OpenAI Whisper API.

 Whispering enables you to bring seamless speech-to-text capabilities to your workflow without context switching between websites.
 By eliminating manual transcribing and excessive button clicks, you can save time, boost productivity, and type faster.